tauri-apps/tauri-docs/website/docs/getting-started/setup-windows.md

 Here you can find help for: <a href="https://scoop.sh/" target="_blank">scoop</a>, <a href="https://github.com/coreybutler/nvm-windows" target="_blank">nvm</a>, <a href="https://yarnpkg.com/" target="_blank">yarn</a>
 </div>

-##### Optional if you need npm
+##### Optional If You Need npm

 <div class="alert alert--info" role="alert">
-Following the steps above will leave you without a functioning npm installation unless running an administrative shell.
-If you need npm, you can simply execute the following command:
+The npm installation from the steps above will require an administrative shell to work.
+If you need npm in a regular shell, you can simply execute the following command:
 </div>
 <br/>